Is it possible to model fluids other than Water, or water at a different temperature or specific gravity?

 5) If you'd like to create a new liquid with different characteristics go to Components > Engineering Libraries and expand the liquid library.
 Left click on the 'Liquid library.xml' label as shown in the screen shot below and then click the 'Add Item' option.
 Finally, enter your data and name the new liquid.
 Click close when done.
 See more here.

 You will need to change the pump curve itself to represent the flow and head for the fluid you are modelling and you might want to use the Darcy Weisbach fiction method.
-See more on this in the article linked to at the bottom of this page.
+See more on this here: When the user changes the fluid, why doesn't the calculated pump head change?

 HAMMER has been used successfully in the past for analyzing certain mining slurries.
 In addition to changing the fluid specific gravity and viscosity, you would also use a friction factor that is appropriate for the slurry.
 If it isn’t Newtonian then HAMMER’s standard friction models won't be appropriate and won't work very well.
 This is more of an issue after the initial transient occurs and the resulting pressure waves are being dampened by friction (although it is also a factor to consider when computing the steady state).